 a.
-Within five (5) working days of a Board of Governors declaration of bona fide financial exigency, the President shall notify the University Budget Board of such declaration and charge that Board to prepare, within thirty (30) working days of receipt of such notice, a list of degree or program areas to reduce or eliminate.
-If the University Budget Board does not submit a recommended plan, the President shall exercise sole discretion in responding to the financial exigency.
+Within five (5) working days of a Board of Governors declaration of bona fide financial exigency, the President shall notify the President's Advisory Council (PBACK) of such declaration and charge that Board to prepare, within thirty (30) working days of receipt of such notice, a list of degree or program areas to reduce or eliminate.
+If the President's Advisory Council (PBACK) does not submit a recommended plan, the President shall exercise sole discretion in responding to the financial exigency.